Deadline: October 18, 2021

-The American Association for Dental Research (AADR) is entitled to send qualified individuals to compete in the IADR Unilever Hatton Competition and Awards.
-These individuals will be selected on the basis of an oral presentation competition to be held at the AADR Annual Meeting & Exhibition.
+The American Association for Dental Research (AADR) is entitled to send qualified individuals to compete in the IADR Hatton Competition and Awards.
+These individuals will be selected on the basis of a virtual oral presentation competition to be held at the AADR Annual Meeting & Exhibition.

 The competition is designed for junior investigators (junior, senior and post-doctoral) who exhibit potential for a productive career in dental research.
 Mentors are strongly urged to support and select a project for the competition that is original, well-planned, and carefully executed.
 Mentors are also urged to ensure that the correct Category for Competition is selected.